libatomic/oauth/README.md

 ## Auth Server

-This server implements a simple http auth server that attempts to remain simple and yet implement many of the common flows using the `auth.AuthProvider` interface.
+This server implements a simple http auth server that attempts to remain simple and yet implement many of the common flows using the `oauth.Controller` interface.
 You can use this template to create a more custom provider as needed.

 This library is meant to be consumed by other services and does not provide an independent